aws-samples/amazon-managed-service-for-apache-flink-examples/java/Iceberg/IcebergSQLSink/README.md

 When running locally, the application enables checkpoints programmatically, every 30 seconds.
 When deployed to Managed Service for Apache Flink, checkpointing is controlled by the application configuration.

+### Sample Data Schema

+The application uses a predefined schema for the stock price data with the following fields:
+* `timestamp`: STRING - ISO timestamp of the record
+* `symbol`: STRING - Stock symbol (e.g., AAPL, AMZN)
+* `price`: FLOAT - Stock price (0-10 range)
+* `volumes`: INT - Trade volumes (0-1000000 range)

-### Known limitations
+### Known limitations of the Flink Iceberg sink

 At the moment there are current limitations concerning Flink Iceberg integration:
 * Doesn't support Iceberg Table with hidden partitioning
 * Doesn't support adding columns, removing columns, renaming columns or changing columns.

+---

-### Hadoop Library Clash
+### Known Flink issue: Hadoop library clash

-When integrating Flink with Iceberg, there's a common configuration challenge that affects most Flink deployments:
+When integrating Flink with Iceberg, there's a common issue affecting most Flink setups

-#### Problem

-* When using Flink SQL's `CREATE CATALOG` statements, Hadoop libraries must be available on the system classpath
+When using Flink SQL's `CREATE CATALOG` statements, Hadoop libraries must be available on the system classpath.
-* However, standard Flink distributions use shaded dependencies that can create class loading conflicts with Hadoop's expectations
+However, standard Flink distributions use shaded dependencies that can create class loading conflicts with Hadoop's expectations.
-* This is particularly relevant for TaskManagers (which is the case for most generic Flink clusters, except EMR)
+Flink default classloading, when running in Application mode, prevents from using some Hadoop classes even if included in the application uber-jar.

 #### Solution